-Baseline chemistry, CBC and electrolytes should be obtained after patient arrives at the clinic and monitored as needed.
+Get baseline chemistry, CBC, and electrolytes after the patient arrives at the clinic and monitor as needed.
 While direct organ effects from tremorgenic mycotoxins are not likely, rhabdomyolysis secondary to tremors as well as DIC from severe hyperthermia may occur.
-Intravenous fluids as well as thermoregulation should be provided to minimize this risk.
+Intravenous fluids and thermoregulation should be provided to minimize this risk.

-Patients should be hospitalized until tremors are mostly resolved, and signs typically lasts 24-72 hours.
-There are, however, rare reports of mild signs lasting for months.
+Patients should be hospitalized until tremors are mostly resolved (signs typically last 24-72 hours).
+There are, however, rare reports of mild tremors lasting for months.